EkeMinusYou/ogpmd.nvim/README.md

 :Ogpmd https://example.com
 ```

-This will fetch the HTML title from the specified URL and insert it after the current cursor line in the buffer.
+This will fetch the HTML title from the specified URL and insert it as a Markdown link (`[title](url)`) after the current cursor line in the buffer.

 ## Configuration